MicahDoo/awesome-photorealistic-style-transfer/README.md

 ### 2018
 #### *[ECCV2018]* A Closed-form Solution to Photorealistic Image Stylization [[paper](https://arxiv.org/abs/1802.06474)] [[code](https://github.com/NVIDIA/FastPhotoStyle)]
-comment: *Recommand to reimplement.* A two stage method which includes a stylization step and a smoothing step.
+comment: *Recommend to reimplement.* A two stage method which includes a stylization step and a smoothing step.
 Both steps have a closed-form solution (can be computed eﬃciently).
 The stylization step is based on the whitening and coloring transform (WCT), which stylizes images via feature projections.
 The smoothing step is to optimize a smoothness term and a ﬁtting term which leads to a quadratic problem.
 Knowledge about linear algebra is need.

 #### [ACM MM 2018] Structure Guided Photorealistic Style Transfer [[paper](https://dl.acm.org/doi/10.1145/3240508.3240637)]